What is a Defined Benefit Plan?

 Are loans or hardship withdrawals allowed?

 Hardship withdrawals are not permitted.
 Participant loans are available if you elect to have this feature when you adopt the plan.
 If you receive a loan from the plan, it may increase the annual contribution you are required to make into the plan.
+Loans are not permitted in a fully insured defined benefit plan.

 What happens at retirement?